Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pediatric Progeria (Syndrome Hutchinson-Guilford syndrome) is a rare, probably genetically heterogeneous disease, with a predominantly autosomal recessive type of inheritance, the possibility of a new dominant mutation is not ruled out.
+Childhood progeria (syn.
+Hutchinson-Gilford syndrome) is a rare, probably genetically heterogeneous disease, with a predominantly autosomal recessive type of inheritance, the possibility of a new dominant mutation is not excluded.
 It is characterized by age-related changes in the body in childhood with a fatal outcome, often occurring before the age of 15 from complications caused by atherosclerosis.

 Pathogenesis

-Identify atrophic changes in the epidermis and dermis, thinning of the subcutaneous fat.
-In the skin densification zone of the epidermis of usual thickness and structure, the dermis is sharply thickened; in its lower part, the hyalinization of collagen fibers is observed, which spreads into the subcutaneous tissue in the form of interlayers.
-In the upper part of the dermis are moderate perivascular inflammatory infiltrates.
-The end sections of the sweat glands are located higher than the norm.
+Atrophic changes in the epidermis and dermis, thinning of the subcutaneous fat are revealed.
+In the area of skin compaction, the epidermis is of normal thickness and structure, the dermis is sharply thickened, in its lower part there is hyalinization of collagen fibers, spreading into the subcutaneous tissue in the form of layers.
+In the upper part of the dermis - moderate perivascular inflammatory infiltrates.
+The terminal sections of the sweat glands are located higher than normal.

-In the culture of fibroblasts obtained from patients and their heterozygous parents, a slowing of cell growth, a decrease in mitotic activity, a synthesis of DNA, and a cloning ability were observed.
-In a hybrid of fibroblasts in patients with Ehrlich ascites cells of mice, thymidine uptake was sharply reduced.
+In the culture of fibroblasts obtained from patients and their heterozygous parents, a slowdown in cell growth, a decrease in mitotic activity, DNA synthesis and cloning ability were detected.
+In a hybrid of fibroblasts from patients with Ehrlich ascites cells from mice, thymidine absorption was sharply reduced.

-Skin thinned, dry, wrinkled, with translucent veins, expressed atrophy of muscles and subcutaneous tissue, dystrophy of teeth and nails, changes in the osteoarticular apparatus, myocardium, lens opacity, lipid metabolism disturbance.
-The disease manifests itself usually in 6-12-month-old age, slow growth, hair loss on the scalp, in the eyebrows, eyelashes.
-Note the discrepancy between the volume of the skull and a small face, underdevelopment of the lower jaw, beak-shaped nose, cyanosis around the mouth.
-The skin of the trunk is thin, pigmented, with scleropodic plaques.
-There is a hypoplasia of the genital organs, secondary sexual characteristics are absent.
+The skin is thin, dry, wrinkled, with translucent veins, there is pronounced muscle and subcutaneous tissue atrophy, dystrophy of teeth and nails, changes in the bone and joint apparatus, myocardium, clouding of the lens, lipid metabolism disorder.
+The disease usually manifests itself at the age of 6-12 months with growth retardation, hair loss on the scalp, in the eyebrow and eyelash area.
+There is a discrepancy between the volume of the skull and the small face, underdevelopment of the lower jaw, a beak-shaped nose, and cyanosis around the mouth.
+The skin of the trunk is thin, pigmented, with sclera-like plaques.
+Hypoplasia of the genitals is observed, secondary sexual characteristics are absent.